 - Court Gives Endangered Caribou another Chance at Adequate Protected Critical Habitat

-Red-listed in Canada and protected in the U.S. as an endangered species, mountain caribou are vulnerable and few in number.
+Red-listed in Canada and protected in the U.S. as an endangered species, woodland caribou are vulnerable and few in number.
 However, at the request of snowmoblile groups, a downlisting of the Selkirks caribou to "Threatened" status has been proposed by the U.S. Fish and Wildlife service.
 This risky move is opposed by Conservation Northwest and other regional wildlife groups.

 What we are doing